MandukoGR/MandukoGR/README.md

 Software Engineer
 -----------------

-I am an aspiring software engineer.
-I am currently studying computer science at Tecnológico de Monterrey and am eager to learn as much as possible about the field.
-I am particularly interested in learning about new technologies and ways to use them to solve complex problems.
-In my spare time, I enjoy working on personal projects and learning about new programming languages and frameworks.
-I am excited about the opportunity to work with other talented professionals and to contribute to the development of innovative software solutions.
+I am a software engineer passionate about building scalable backend systems and dynamic web applications.

+I hold a B.S. in Computer Science and Technology from Tecnológico de Monterrey and have professional experience developing backend services and integrations using Node.js, TypeScript, Python, and C#, as well as frontend applications with React and Next.js.

+I enjoy solving complex problems through clean architecture, secure integrations, efficient APIs, and user-friendly interfaces.
+I have a strong interest in system design, cloud services, and improving engineering workflows through better tooling.

+I thrive in agile environments where collaboration, adaptability, and continuous improvement are key.
+I’m excited to work with talented teams and contribute to building reliable, impactful software solutions.

 * 🌍  I'm based in Querétaro, México
 * ✉️  You can contact me at [gurom84@outlook.com](mailto:gurom84@outlook.com)